 - Elaine Corrough has provided exemplary leadership in her role as the Health Section Council chair.
 The role requires her to juggle many balls at once (in addition to her busy day job), but she managed to do so while projecting calm and facilitating a highly collaborative environment.
-We are lucky that she will remain on the council for one more year. - Lessening the blow of losing Elaine as the chair is the fact that Brian Pauley has proven himself to be a very skilled leader in his role as the council's vice chair.
+We are lucky that she will remain on the council for one more year. - Lessening the blow of losing Elaine as the chair is the fact that Brian Pauley has proven himself to be a very skilled and its various subgroups will continue to proactively track the seemingly nonstop changes occurring in the health care space and deliver educational content leader in his role as the council's vice chair.
 The council is in good hands as Brian ascends to the chair position.